Dhole/dhole.github.io/content/post/gameboy_cartridge_emu_2.md

 ### ROM and RAM

-In order to allow the program to access to the contents of a rom, I used the unix `xxd` tool to convert the binary into a C header file containing an array with the file contents:
+In order to allow the program to access to the contents of a ROM, I used the unix `xxd` tool to convert the binary file into a C header file containing an array with the file contents:

 ```